jpgoldberg/jpg-website/content/post/what-python-doesnt-teach/index.md

   author="Roman Jacobson"
   cite="On Linguistic Aspects of Translation" detail= "(1959)" >}}
-Languages differ essentially in what they must convey and not in what they may convey’
+Languages differ essentially in what they must convey and not in what they may convey.
 {{< /epigraph >}}

 When you learn to program with a particular particular language you are learning (at least)